 Legion of Super-Heroes Volume 4 #59-61 (1994)

-This story was the set-up to the rebooted Legion of Super-Heroes.
+This story was the set-up for the rebooted Legion of Super-Heroes.
 Tom and Mary Bierbaum were fired by DC and their last issue was Legion of Super-Heroes #50.
 Tom McGraw took over the title with Legion of Super-Heroes #51.
 However, it was with Legion of Super-Heroes #59 that Mark Waid joined the Legion as co-writer.
 This was also the issue where McCraw and Waid started laying the foundation for the newly rebooted Legion of Super-Heroes.
 This story arc shows the revival of the Legion and the potential of excellent stories to come under the guiding hands of Mark Waid and Tom McGraw.

 Legion of Super-Heroes Volume 4 #0 (1994)